Ruzovej/cxxet/README.md

 ## Introduction

 TODO ...; see/mention/interlink (even more ...) presentation about [intrusive & visual profiling for Prague `C++` meetup](https://github.com/Ruzovej/visual_and_intrusive_profiling_presentation) here.

+## Examples

+[Examples are here](examples/README.md).
+They should sufficiently demonstrate how to use `cxxet` in your code.
+By the way, they are also used for testing `cxxet` itself, so they surely represent its capabilities.

 ## License